Mayonnaisu/simple-comic-translator/README.md

 ## LIMITATIONS
 1. Some sound effects (onomatopoeia) and watermark texts are also detected and recognized, making the result riddled with unnecessary texts and white rectangles.
-2. No automatic retry in case of error.
-3. It can't automatically detect the input language and only supports one language in each process.
+2. It can't automatically detect the input language and only supports one language in each process.
 As a result, you need to manually specify the language in **config.json**.
-4. Gemini itself is prone to throwing [model-overloaded error](https://github.com/google-gemini/gemini-cli/issues/4360) & returning `None` or incomplete response and response with messed-up format.
+3. Gemini itself is prone to throwing [model-overloaded error](https://github.com/google-gemini/gemini-cli/issues/4360) & returning `None` or incomplete response and response with messed-up format.
 When those happens, just retry it.

 ## EXTRA INFO
 ### How to Get Gemini API Key